MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_CALLBACK_READ_OPF_SECTION = 100

-    A chunk of Q non-zeros has been read from a problem file.
+    A chunk of Q non-zeos has been read from a problem file.

 MSK_CALLBACK_UPDATE_DUAL_BI = 101